arokettu/php-random-polyfill/README.md

 ## License

-The library is available as open source under the terms of the [3-Clause BSD License].
+The library is available as open source under the terms of the [3-Clause BSD License][COPYING].

-[3-Clause BSD License]: LICENSE.md
+[COPYING]: LICENSE.md